dev4Life-ns/Tori-s-Virtual-Laptop/README.md

 ## :stars: Features
-- Reverse single word or verse sentences by highlighting the text and pressing the "reverse key".
-Verse previous actions by pressing the "reverse key" again.
+- Reverse single word or reverse sentences by highlighting the text and pressing the "reverse key".
+Reverse previous actions by pressing the "reverse key" again.
 - Abbreviate single word by highlighting the text and pressing the "abbreviate key".
 - Copy text to another area within the textarea by simply pressing the "copy key" with desired text highlighted.